OpenKore/openkore/openkore/trunk/README.txt

 - pauseCharServer <seconds>
 	similar to pauseMapServer, pause for a number of seconds before connecting to the char server
+- shop_random <flag>
+	<flag> may now be 1 (for the old behavior) or 2 (for improved shop
+	list randomization).
+When set to 2, the shop list will first be mixed, then the list of items to sell will be generated.
+When set to 1, the the list of items to sell will first be generated, and then that list will be mixed.

 New features:
 - Basic support for pRO Thor (serverType 12) (Without attack, sit, stand and skill use)